 During our stay we eat very well dining on delicious homemade Brazilian cuisine, fresh bakery items, and experience an authentic Brazilian steakhouse.
 Getting accustomed to the late mornings, we awake around 11:00am to an abundance of tapioca crepes, fresh fruit, strong coffee, breads, cheeses, and lunch meats.
-For an after breakfast snack are plates of chicken hearts and sausages, followed by lunch, dinner, a second dinner, and a late night snack.
+For an after breakfast snack plates of chicken hearts and sausages are served, followed by lunch, dinner, a second dinner, and a late night snack.

 - Coxinhas – a water droplet shaped ball of dough containing shredded chicken battered, Pao de Quijo – cheese filled, fried bread balls, and Pastels – deep fried pockets of cheese and meats, similar to empanadas are eaten during at least one of the meals throughout the day.

 We cannot thank our Brazilian family enough for their generous hospitality, the delicious meals, and an unforgettable experience.
 Obrigado!